natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 * Relatively poor zoom/magnification, harder to spot small targets at range (especially scout helicopters)
 * HE rounds have a rather short range before they self-destruct
 * APDS rounds are a tier 3 modification - until then, anti-armour work is not possible given the low penetration of the HE rounds
-* Can only carry 60 APDS rounds
+* Can only carry 60 APDS rounds, has to stay next to a capture point to remain viable
 * Not very mobile compared to other tanks and SPAA at its rank, has a hard time scaling hills
 * No search radar - only optronic targeting, meaning user needs to have a visible target to lock on, and a clear line-of-sight to track it